ventlam/ventlam.github.io/source/_posts/Subscriber Terms of Service.md

 **Contact Us.**

-If you have any questions about Subscriptions, you can reach us at [feedback@draftai.ai](mailto:feedback@draftai.ai) .
+If you have any questions about Subscriptions, you can reach us at feedback@draftai.ai.

 _v.20240105_